Long Branch Hotels: Great Views

-A natural bluff along the Atlantic Ocean offered a spectacular setting for these massive wooden public palaces.
+A natural “Bluff” along the Atlantic Ocean provided the spectacular setting for these massive wooden public palaces.
 The bigger, the better.
-During an age when Long Branch was the nation’s greatest vacation destination.
-And all classes of citizens — presidents to peasants — enjoyed the beach scene back then.
+It was an age when Long Branch was the nation’s greatest vacation destination and “mecca for the elite of the nation.”
+But all classes of citizens — presidents to peasants — enjoyed the shore scene back then.

 The first hotel at Long Branch was opened before the 1776 Revolutionary War.
 “Fish Tavern” — located at Ocean and Cooper Avenues — was a simple two-story building offering food and lodging.
 It mostly hosted seashore visitors from Philadelphia who came by stage-coach.
 By 1792, it had new owners (Herbert and Chandler) and a new name (“The Shrewsbury”).
 According to The Story of the Jersey Shore by Harold F. Wilson (1964), The Allegheny House — a converted farmhouse at Broadway and Liberty Street — was the city’s largest hotel when it opened in 1846.
 James D. Wardell was the owner.
 It burned in 1866.

 At the peak of the Long Branch resort craze, a visitor could get a room including four large meals for $4 per day at the best hotels.
 “Social, financial, industrial, political, and theatrical stars of the first magnitude swarmed” to the hotels, according to the Long Branch Daily Record.
-But then things changed, like they always do.
-Many city hotels fell victim to declining patronage and sadly to fire and storms.
-By June 1909, Long Branch Daily Record publishers stated the “lack of sufficient hotels is Long Branch’s one great deficiency.”
+But then things changed like they always do.
+Many city hotels fell victim to declining patronage and sadly to devastating fire and storm damage.
+By June 1909, Daily Record publishers worried that a “lack of sufficient hotels is Long Branch’s one great deficiency.”

 It’s the sheer size of some of these places I can’t get over.
 Have a look: